-5 Must-Have Apps for Deaf and Hard of Hearing People in 2022
+5 Must-Have Apps for Deaf and Hard of Hearing People

 Technological breakthroughs can do miracles.
 For the 466 million people worldwide having disabling hearing loss (WHO), smartphones have become an essential tool to facilitate social interaction due to speech perception.